 - Weighs at least 55 pounds

-- Has never had a transfusion or been pregnant
+- Has never had a transfusion

 We are always looking for more Superheroes to join our program.
 If you and your dog are interested in volunteering, please fill out an interest form.

-We love our Blood Donor Dogs and their families!
-They save lives!
+We love our Blood Donor Dogs and their families - they save lives!
 Every year, we hold an appreciation event for our DoveLewis Blood Donor Dogs and their dedicated guardians in April at the Lucky Labrador Brew Pub.

 Frequently Asked Questions